byronsharman/resume/projects/blasterhacks-2025.typ

   bullets: (
     [
       // It'd be better to have a non-breaking space between "2nd" and "place", but I worry that doing so would negatively affect ATS parsing
-      Earned 2nd~place for Pear, a tool that enables real-time terminal collaboration over a peer-to-peer connection ],
+      Earned 2nd~place for Pear, a tool that enables clients to share cursors and type in the same terminal remotely in real time ],
     [
       Punched holes in a firewall using *libp2p* to set up *decentralized* network connections, a more privacy-respecting and cost-effective solution than a cloud-hosted central server